Ontario Highway 401: Rt. Hon. Herb Gray Parkway

 as well as a dismissed lawsuit from Ambassador Bridge owner Matty Moroun, it was announced on May 1, 2008, that a preferred route had been selected for the Highway 401 extension which would be named the Windsor–Essex Parkway.
-On November 28, 2012, the Ministry of Transportation announced a Federal Order in Council was passed to change the name of the parkway to the "Rt.
+On November 28, 2012, the Ministry of Transportation announced that a Federal Order in Council was passed to change the name of the parkway to the Rt.
 Hon.
-Herb Gray Parkway", in honour of the Right Honourable Herb Gray, a Member of Parliament from Windsor.
+Herb Gray Parkway, in honour of the Right Honourable Herb Gray, a Member of Parliament from Windsor.

 The Highway 401 extension (Rt.
 Hon.
 Herb Gray Parkway, formerly Windsor-Essex Parkway, MTO internal designation of Highway 7901) would first run parallel to the realigned Highway 3 (Talbot Road and Huron Church Road) from a new interchange at the former end of Highway 401 to the E. C. Row Expressway.
 The Highway 401 extension would then turn westward and continue between the opposing carriageways of the E. C. Row Expressway for 2 km (requiring that the E. C. Row's eastbound carriageway between Matchette Road and Huron Church Road be shifted so the median can accommodate the Highway 401 extension), with slip ramps linking the E. C. Row to the bridge-bound Highway 401.
 At the Ojibway Parkway, the Highway 401 extension would turn northwest and follows a new alignment to the border.
 The Highway 401 extension would have six through-lanes, and the section parallel to Highway 3 is below-grade with 11 covered tunnels ranging from 120 to 240 m in length.
 The Highway 401 extension features 300 acres of green space and over 20 km of recreational trails, with seven bridges and two tunnels separating the trails from roads.
 Interpretive signage includes information about First Nations in Canada, Tallgrass prairie and the Carolinian landscape.